mjftw/pluma-automation/docs/tutorials/2-5-tutorial-board.md

 ## Logging

 **Important note:** _The information below is equally applicable to all the hardware control classes, as they are able to log individually and support the logging behaviour.
-For example, you will see some of these options used with the `SerialConsole` class in a [Tutorial: Adding a storage controller](./2-4-tutorial-storage.md)._
+For example, you will see some of these options used with the `SerialConsole` class in [Tutorial: Adding a storage controller](./2-4-tutorial-storage.md)._

 Top level logging is usually done via the `Board`'s `log()` method.
 By default the log message will be printed, as well as being written to a temporary file.